zmattis/University-of-Pittsburgh/CS-0445/Linked-Listed-Integer/README.md

 ## Description

-Really Long Integer uses a custom linked list (LinkedListPlus.java) to store individiual digits of an integer, capable of performing arithmetic operations.
+Really Long Integer uses a custom linked list (LinkedListPlus.java) to store individiual digits of an integer, and is capable of performing basic arithmetic operations, such as additon, subtraction, multiplication, and division.

 ## Usage

+To compile the source (.java) files, execute the following commands:

+* javac A2LList.java
+* javac LinkedListPlus.java
+* javac ReallyLongInt.java
+* javac LLPTest.java
+* javac RLITest.java

+To test the LinkedListPlus\<T\> using the driver, execute the following command:

+* java LLPTest

-To test the Really Long Int, use the driver program RLITest.java, executing the following command:
+To test the ReallyLongInt class using the driver, execute the following command:

 * java RLITest

-To test the Linked List Plus, use the driver program LLPTest.java, executing the following command:

-* java LLPTest

 ## File Details